ixth/cv/markdown/en.md

 _HeadHunter Group is a leading online recruitment platform in Russia._

-I worked on several projects: a dedicated mobile website for job applicants, an adaptation of the desktop website for mobile devices, a personal account site for large and premium employers, redesign of the company’s educational project.
+Developed the mobile site for job applicants and adapted the desktop site for mobile devices.
+Built a personal account platform for large and premium employers.
+Led the redesign of the company’s educational project.

-I was writing new functionality, unit-tests, reviewing my colleagues’ code, performing design reviews, providing expertise and estimates.
+Implemented new functionality, wrote unit tests, conducted code reviews, analyzed design solutions, and provided technical expertise and task estimations.

 ### Senior Frontend Developer